Modernize Your Employee Incentive Program

 Gifts

 With gifts, the sky's the limit.
 We’ve already created a whole guide dedicated to giving employees gifts, so we won’t beat this dead horse too much.
 The most important thing to know, once again, is that gifts should be something your employees actually want.
-Here are some general ideas to get the inspiration for your own company flowing:
+Here are some general ideas to get the inspiration for your own employee incentive program flowing:

 • A year of a subscription, whether that’s Netflix or Book of the Month for better work/life balance or Spotify Premium to allow employees to really focus while in the office.